ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Prepare_Alert_Policies.md

 There are two requirements to viewing alerts in the Security and Compliance Center – turning on Audit Logging and assigning the proper Role Based Access Control (RBAC) permissions to the users who will view alerts.

 - **Audit logging.** If you’ll recall, towards the end of Lab 1 you turned on Audit Logging.
 You performed this task in Lab 1 because it can take an hour or two to propagate that setting through the system before you can successfully implement alerts.
-So hopefully this propagation completed while your instructor lectured during the previous module.
+So hopefully this propagation completed while you completed the previous modules.

 - **RBAC permissions.** In this exercise, you will assign the necessary RBAC role group to Lynne Robbins, who is the user that Adatum has selected for testing alerts in their Microsoft 365 pilot project.